npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 # Goodbye WordPress, hello Jekyll

-<p class="intro">Jekyll is a great choice for a simple static site but the evil Mr. Hyde of this story is the installation.</p>
+<p class="intro">Jekyll is a great choice for a simple static site but the evil Mr. Hyde of this story is in the installation.</p>

 While installing a security update for WordPress the auto-update failed.
-After taking my head out of my hands I decided to give [Jekyll](http://jekyllrb.com/ "Jekyll") a go.
-I'd heard about it from Harry Roberts's excellent site, [CSS Wizardry](http://csswizardry.com/ "CSS Wizardry").
-I didn't know much about it but saw it as a way of creating a template for a website without needing PHP or a database.
+After the familiar sinking feeling I decided to give [Jekyll](http://jekyllrb.com/ "Jekyll") a go.
+I'd heard about it from Harry Roberts's excellent site, [CSS Wizardry](http://csswizardry.com/ "CSS Wizardry") and now seemed as good a time as any to try it out.
+I didn't know much about it other than it allows you to create a template for a website without needing PHP or a database.

-I thought 'What could possibly go wrong?' and gave it a go...
+I thought 'How hard can it be?' and gave it a go...

 ## Installing Jekyll

 This is most definitely _not_ a how-to guide.
-This is a personal account of how it went for me.
-It contains swearing, the present tense and exclamation marks:
+This is my account of how difficult it was (WARNING: Contains swearing, the present tense and too many exclamation marks).

 - **Load up the official [Jekyll docs](http://jekyllrb.com/docs/home/).** That bit's easy.
 - **Open Terminal.** Oh God, I just _knew_ I'd have to use this.
 It scares me.
 After an hour of typing gibberish into a black window, it _still_ hasn't installed.
 Shit.